 - Click here to view the 2015 program registration form.

 - Click here to view the program brochure.

 Click here to watch a Health Check 10 report on the program.

 - Reduce body weight by 7%

 - Gradually increase physical activity to at least 150 minutes per week

 Can I participate?

-To qualify for the program, individuals must be overweight and at high risk for developing diabetes or overweight and have been diagnosed buy a physician as someone with pre-diabetes.
+To qualify for the program, individuals must be overweight and at high risk for developing diabetes, and be diagnosed as prediabetic by a physician.